Gabe-Ichwan/digital-garden-jekyll-template/_notes/Captain Tajiri ''Mango'' Bolmaro.md

 tags:
   - published
 ---
-The full-spirited Captain Tajiri Bolmaro, known by many as simply Captain Bolmaro or “Mango,” was the head of the minor shiprunning company Bolmaro Seaways, and the employer of a tight-knit crew of sailors.
+The gregarious Captain Tajiri Bolmaro, known by many as simply Captain Bolmaro or “Mango,” was the head of the minor shiprunning company Bolmaro Seaways, and the employer of a tight-knit crew of sailors.

 Bolmaro Seaways operated by contract—transporting goods between towns, private individuals, and other interested parties.
 Despite the captains hard-work and best efforts, the business suffered a number of setbacks over the years and struggled to make ends meet.